 As a service provider, I’m willing to bet your website’s goal is to educate and intrigue a visitor enough to book a consultation or discovery call.
 So, with that in mind, think through the functionality of your website from the back end.
 Is your website theme serving you well?
 Are you utilizing plugins and how are they serving you?
 Is there anything technology-related that is causing more of a headache than you expected?
 Are the various tools working together the way that they should or are you constantly putting out fires and resolving glitches?

-Brainstorm and write down (even better, grab the free Website Audit Workbook in the Brand Resource Library) everything that comes to mind and be honest with yourself as to how that tool, software or system is performing.
+Brainstorm and write down everything that comes to mind and be honest with yourself as to how that tool, software or system is performing.
 No action needs to be taken just yet – your goal is to evaluate where you currently are before coming up with a game plan for next steps.

 Auditing the external website experience.